MY LIFE IN A LIST

 Jilanne was a freelance writer and editor, working with socially responsible organizations such as California Rural Legal Assistance, The California HealthCare Foundation, and Exponent Partners.
 She enjoyed telling her clients’ stories and sharing their successes in the public forum.
 Her work has received an APEX Award for Excellence in Technical Communication.

 Jilanne is a member of The Society of Children’s Book Writers and Illustrators(SCBWI), 12×12 Picture Book Challenge, the Writing Barn’s Courage to Create community, and the Northern California Science Writers Association.
 She is a Local Area Coordinator in San Francisco for the SCBWI San Francisco South Bay Region and has been a CYBILS Award 2nd Round judge for picture and board books.
 She is also a founding member of the Dogpatch Writers Collective.
 Jilanne volunteers in the library at her son’s school and supports We Need Diverse Books.

-Jilanne has traveled to every continent except the one where Emperor Penguins reign.
-She’s been as far north as the Lofoten Islands in Norway and as far south as Cape Agulhas in South Africa.
-She’s snorkeled above Giant Clams along the Great Barrier Reef, swum with sharks in Tahiti and with dolphins in the Indian Ocean, had her cooler stolen by a hyena in Botswana, been mugged and tear-gassed in Peru during the era of the Shining Path, and fallen down the Great Wall of China.
+Jilanne has been to every continent except the one where Emperor Penguins reign.
+She’s been as far north as the Lofoten Islands in Norway and as far south as Cape Agulhas, South Africa and Queenstown, New Zealand.
+She’s snorkeled above Giant Clams along the Great Barrier Reef, swum with sharks in Tahiti and with dolphins in the Indian Ocean, had her cooler stolen by a hyena in Botswana, hiked in the highlands of the Amazon while visiting Machu Picchu, and fallen down the Great Wall of China.
 So many crazy adventures, so many more to come!